robertpiosik/nuxt-ts-shop/README.md

 ## Summary

-The purpose of this codebase is to show how to wire things together to get strongly-typed Vue.js, JAMstack ready app.
+The purpose of this codebase is to show how to wire things together and get a strongly-typed Nuxt.js app.

 ## Getting started